 With so many people on social media today, it shouldn’t be surprising that new laws are springing up when it comes to stalking.
 Internet stalking, in particular, is of concern.
 Nobody should ever be made to feel uncomfortable, be it online or in person.
-In Idaho, it is a crime to stalk somebody, no matter how you do it.
+In Idaho, it is a crime to stalk someone, no matter how you do it.
 Not only will you be charged with the crime, but you can also be hit with serious jail time and fines.
 Thankfully, if you are charged with stalking, a criminal defense lawyer in Boise can help.

 What Exactly is Stalking in Idaho?